-chain, and impacted negatively on operational performance.
-Often the wrong assumptions were being made for packing and shipping processes.'

-With no mechanisms in place to stabilize the 'must do' part of the business, constant replanning of supply was required, and this increased costs.
+"Despite our good intentions, visibility was very limited, both in relation to customer requirements and off-take across the supply chain, and impacted negatively on operational performance.
+Often the wrong assumptions were being made for packing and shipping processes."
+With no mechanisms in place to stabilise the 'must do' part of the business, constant re-planning of supply was required, and this increased costs.

-Once the alignment of Fonterra's objectives was achieved, the organization was able to collect better information to drive planning and improve plan stability.

-'Visibility of production schedules and material availability dates finally began to increase', Jones says, 'along with increased compliance to plan and a decrease in rework.'

-Panelists agree that it's essential to incorporate strong leadership into the process of developing an organization's internal cultural capability.
+Once the alignment of Fonterra's objectives was achieved, the organisation was able to collect better information to drive planning and improve plan stability.
+"Visibility of production schedules and material availability dates finally began to increase," Jones says, "along with increased compliance to plan and a decrease of re-work."
+Panellists agree it's essential to incorporate strong leadership into the process of developing an organisation's internal cultural capability.

-For panelist and managing director of Perth-based company Distinctive Building Products, Brett Rice, the process of understanding customers, recognizing internal culture and reforming the associated attitudes and belief systems was a journey that took two years at his former company, Boral Panel Board (WA), during which a drop in revenue had to be endured.
+For panellist and Managing Director of Perth-based company Distinctive Building Products, Brett Rice, the process of understanding customers, recognising internal culture and reforming the associated attitudes and belief systems was a journey that took two years at his former company, Boral Panel Board (WA), during which a drop in revenue had to be endured.

-'In WA, the demand for labour is very intense,' Rice says.
-'With a high level of staff churn it's difficult to instil strong values around culture and process.'
+"In WA, the demand for labour is very intense," Rice says.
+"With a high level of staff churn it's difficult to instill strong values around culture and process."

-'Misalignments were exacerbated by the salespeople's tendency to shy away from customers who needed better service, and overservice those who were stable.
-Once we had segmented our customers, we needed to align what we knew about them with the way we executed internally.
-It was time to enter the valley and ascend the mountain.'
-'We approached this by embedding the values we were promoting into every meeting and regularly reviewing our alignment strategies with customers.
-We stay close to all our teams and customers, and make a point of investing heavily in development and training, including attending graduations.'
+"Misalignments were exacerbated by the sales people's tendency to shy away from customers who needed better service, and over-service those who were stable."

+"Once we had segmented our customers, we needed to align what we knew about them with the way we executed internally.
+It was time to enter the valley and ascend the mountain," he quips.

+"We approached this by embedding the values we were promoting into every meeting and regularly reviewing our alignment strategies with customers," Rice says.
+"We stay close to all our teams and customers, and make a point of investing heavily in development and training, including attending graduations."

 As a result of its focus on customer processes and culture, Boral Panel Board (WA) achieved an increase in sales volumes of 52 per cent over three years.

-'Revenues increased by 53 per cent and operating profit by 350 per cent,' Rice proudly says.
-'There was an enormous improvement in our ability to meet demand as cultural reform took effect.
-As our track record grew, so did customer expectations, which also invigorated our performance.'
+"Revenues increased by 53 per cent and operating profit by 350 per cent," Rice proudly says.
+"There was an enormous improvement in our ability to meet demand as cultural reform took effect.
+As our track record grew, so did customer expectations which also invigorated our performance."

-According to DHL's Stuart Whiting, everybody in the organization should be a leader.

-'It doesn't matter whether you're a driver, customer service manager, salesperson or the boss of an organization; you've got to behave like a leader in your area of influence.'
+According to DHL's Stuart Whiting, everybody in the organisation should be a leader.
+"It doesn't matter whether you're a driver, customer service manager, salesperson, or the boss of an organisation; you've got to behave like a leader in your area of influence."

-'One of the things I promote heavily is making sure that every employee understands the strategy we are pursuing in the marketplace.
-This allows them to adopt the mannerisms of leadership and make their own particular contribution.'
+"One of the things I promote heavily is making sure that every employee understands the strategy we are pursuing in the marketplace.
+This allows them to adopt the mannerisms of leadership and make their own particular contribution."

-'Our team therefore knows what we've done as an organization to align to customers' buying behaviours, they know all of the attributes that make DHL different to the competition, and as a result the whole organization is genuinely a lot more customer-centric.'
+"Our team therefore knows what we've done as an organisation to align to customers' buying behaviours, they know all of the attributes that make DHL different to the competition, and as a result the whole organisation is genuinely a lot more customer centric."